 Salt Pond Beach has become famous among the windsurfing and surfing crowds.
 Families with children similarly love the beach for the calmer, safer swimming areas that it offers, especially during the summer months.

 Mahaulepu Beach along Kauai’s South Shore is divided up into three separate parts including Haula Beach, Kawailoa Bay, and Gillin’s Beach.
 The sands here are well-protected from the surf in several places, making them ideal for swimming throughout much of the year.
 Visitors also find fossils from extinct birds along the sand dunes that front parts of the park’s shoreline.
 This all combines to make Mahaulepu Beach an ideal and enchanting place for explorers.

 Kalihiwai is a beautiful crescent-shaped beach lined by ironwood trees.
 It is easy to find and boasts more than ample parking.
 Visitors find it by going to the mouth of the Kalihiwai Stream mouth.
 The beach has white sand although it is found in between lava cliffs on both sides.

-During summer months, the beach is great for swimming and even children when the conditions are calm.
-Kids can enjoy the brackish pools that lie behind the beach over close to the stream.
+During summer months, the beach is great for swimming, even for children when the conditions are calm.
+Kids can enjoy the brackish pools that lie behind the beach close to the stream.
 They can float, swim, and fish here.
 Families are even able to allow the kids to play in the calmer bay at lower tide.
 Kayaks are often seen here where the bay becomes deeper.
-This is an ideal beach to bring a picnic to as it offers plenty of shade, is rarely overcrowded, and is easy to reach by car.
+This is an ideal beach to bring a picnic too as it offers plenty of shade, is rarely overcrowded, and is easy to reach by car.